BranchMetrics/branch-deep-linking-public-api/README.md

 #### Parameters

 **app_id** _required_
-: The id of the originating app
+: The id of the originating app.

 **identity** _required_
-: The user ID to retrieve credit history for
+: The user ID to for which to retrieve credit history.

 **bucket** _optional_
-: The bucket from which to retrieve credit transactions
+: The bucket from which to retrieve credit transactions.

 **begin_after_id** _optional_
 : The credit transaction id of the last item in the previous retrieval.
 Retrieval will start from the transaction next to it.
 If none is specified, retrieval starts from the very beginning in the transaction history, depending on the order.